AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 ----------------------------------------------------------------------------------------

 Often, it's helpful to look at a subset of timers separately from the complete profile.
-For example, you may want to view the timing of a specific timestep or isolate everything inside the "Chemistry" part of the code.
+For example, you may want to view the timing of a specific time step or isolate everything inside the "Chemistry" part of the code.
 This can be accomplished by designating profile regions.
 All timers within a named region will be included both in the full analysis, as well as in a separate sub-analysis.